NikoboiNFTB/imdb-111movies-redirect/README.md

 That's it.
 Now, when you visit any IMDb page, a popup will ask to redirect as Movie or TV Show.
 Use your best judgement to choose.
 As I said, seasons and episodes are not checked.
 Start at S01E01, then S01E02, and continue until an error occurs.
 Then start over at S02E01.

+The link of the website while you are watching a TV Show is bookmarkable, but will reset to S01E01.
+Bookmarking the current website while watching a movie or show will continue the movie or episode from where you left off.

 ----------------------------------------------------------------

 Highly recommend Firefox + Tampermonkey, as the tool is built for them.
 Any browser + userscript injector *might* work.